 We decided to cut our budget significantly and only spend $1,000 on the entire day, in an effort to use the rest of our original wedding budget for other important things like joint investments, a future down payment on a house, and retirement contributions.

 I went into the reserves of notes I had taken over the years to plan a quick celebration for us that wouldn't eat into our savings account.
-We picked a location, outside of the coffee shop we had our first date, and invited 15 guests to be there with us, socially distanced and in-person.
+We picked a location outside the coffee shop where we had our first date, and invited 15 guests to be there with us, socially distanced and in person.